Skip to Content

 The agent continually scans the connectors directory for changes, and automatically reloads any connector JARs that it finds that are new or have been modified.
 This means that as you develop your connector, simply copy each new build over to the connectors directory to have it automatically reloaded by the agent.

-For example, on a Linux system running a Docker Private Agent, running this command in the parent directory of the dropbox-connector will start a Docker agent with the target directory mapped to the /opt/jitterbit/Connectors directory of the agent:
+For example, on a Linux system running a Docker private agent, running this command in the parent directory of the dropbox-connector will start a Docker agent with the target directory mapped to the /opt/jitterbit/Connectors directory of the agent:

 $ docker run --interactive --tty --name=jitterbit-agent --publish 3000:3000 \